 -

-Michigan’s New Business Applications Continues to Slow in 2024
+Michigan’s New Business Applications Slow in 2024 But Above Pre-Pandemic Levels

-New Business Applications are down 19% from the previous month and applications decreased over 26% year-over-year, amounting to 8,708 in November 2024.
+New business applications have dropped by 9% in 2024 compared to 2023 but are still well above the pre-pandemic levels.
 The tightening of the credit market is most likely attributing to the continued slowing of applications in 2024.

 - U.S. Manufacturing PMI®